miraigajettolab/tgllm_bot/README.md

 OPENAI_SECRET=...
 ```

+## Put allowed telegram ids in the .whitelist file, with each id on a new line

 ## Edit other configs directly in the Dockerfile

 ## Put your system promt in the character.json file with the following structure